zeek/zeek/doc/frameworks/comm.rst

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/testlog.bro

-Use :bro:see:`Comm::subscribe_to_logs` to advertise interest in logs written by peers.
+Use :bro:see:`BrokerComm::subscribe_to_logs` to advertise interest in logs written by peers.
 The topic names that Bro uses are implicitly of the form "bro/log/<stream-name>".

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/logs-listener.bro

-To send remote logs either use :bro:see:`Log::enable_remote_logging` or :bro:see:`Comm::enable_remote_logs`.
+To send remote logs either use :bro:see:`Log::enable_remote_logging` or :bro:see:`BrokerComm::enable_remote_logs`.
 The former allows any log stream to be sent to peers while the later toggles remote logging for particular streams.